 The PSCP should include details of any required engineering compliance inspections and can be captured as part of the applicant's testing plan.
-As CAA's engineering compliance inspections are normally conducted as part of the ground and flight type inspections conducted under the TIA reference to their inclusion in this document is sufficient for initial PSCP approval.
-However, consideration should be given to ensuring that sufficient time is allocated to the conduct of these activities.
-As the project progresses and the TIA is drafted the PSCP should be updated to reflect activities to be conducted under the TIA.
+As CAA's engineering compliance inspections are normally conducted as part of the ground and flight type inspections conducted under the Type Inspection Authorisation (TIA) reference to their inclusion in this document is sufficient for initial PSCP approval.
+However, the PSCP should allow enough time for these activities to take place.
+As the project progresses and the TIA is drafted, the PSCP should be updated to reflect activities to be conducted under the TIA.

-20 A Gantt chart supported by descriptive text is recommended
+&lt;sup>20 A Gantt chart supported by descriptive text is recommended